lookfirst/heroku-nginx-buildpack/Readme.md

 ## Custom configuration files

-This buildpack supports a custom configuration file by just adding `nginx.conf` to the `public` folder.
-If it detects said file it will use it in place of the built-in nginx.conf and run it through the same erb processor.
 An example of the most basic `nginx.conf`:

 ```
 worker_processes 1;